jjgo1007/inmar_py_2507/README.md

 Repo to upload the Python exercise files

 The ETl considers the /inmar_py_2507 as the starting path for all the processes, so the path must be set as follows, depending on the location it's downloaded to:

     root_path # Where this repo is located

 Set:
     path = root_path + '\inmar_py_2507'

+Disclaimer: I did all the project on Windows which handles folders with '\', it might differ on Mac, hopefully it doesn't cause any trouble.

 All the log_files will start empty:
 - path/processed/processed_files.txt